stelzinga/MF/Management_Framework-Appendix.md

 The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].
 As can be clearly seen, according to the Eisenhower Matrix oneself should work only on Tasks that are Important.

 ### Decision Outcomes
-The use of the Eisenhower Matrix helps scale works.
-It is important to note here that the decision of what constitutes Important and Urgent, requires rather black and white reasoning.
+The use of the Eisenhower Matrix helps scale work.
+It is important to note that the decision of what constitutes Important and Urgent, requires rather black and white reasoning.
 If one is not strict enough, one ends up with many tasks under 1 and 2 and almost none under 3 and 4.
 If the decision was made correctly, and there are still many tasks under 1 and 2, then one should reflect upon the sheer amount of work and look more holistically into the origin of so many tasks.

 ### Eisenhower Decisions
  Important and Urgent are criteria to make a decision.
 It assumes though, that the Tasks coming the way of the Manager *should be done at the level of* the Manager.
 By design of the Organisation within a Venture, certain Tasks are done by specific Groups responsible for specific Processes in Activities they are responsible for.
 In those cases the use of Eisenhower Decisions does not really apply: the tasks should have gone to the relevant Staff directly, and if somehow they did not, the decision is to simply delegate by default to the dedicated Group of Staff.